mxmstr/splitscreenme-nucleus/CODE_OF_CONDUCT.md

 ### Communication Reminders
 * **Follow the Golden Rule** - Always be respectful, patient, and courteous!
 Remember, everyone working on this project is doing so with their own free time.

+* **Avoid _Unsolicited_ DM's** - Please try to to initially get in touch with project developers via relevant Discord server conversations, pings in the appropriate Discord channel, issue threads on Github, etc.

+    It is not that developers don't want to collaborate - far from it!
+However, project developers can very easily become _bombarded_ with an overwhelming number of DM's given the size of the Nucleus Coop user base, so it's courteous to try to make first contact using a more generalized approach...
+And this may very well lead to DM correspondence later, if it makes sense.

 * **Relentless Communication** - Let folks know what you're working on and give status updates when you can.
 If you get overwhelmed or have to bow out of what you're working on, no worries!
 Life happens!
 Just try to keep other developers in the loop so they know what to expect.
 If you are actively working on a specific issue, it is very helpful to other prospective developers if you leave a comment stating as such on the issue post.
 Just make sure to add a follow-up comment if that changes!